 Michigan Sports Betting Launches as Three Casinos Officially Begin Accepting BetsMarch 11, 2020

 Sports betting is officially legal and launched in the state of Michigan!
-Detroit casinos MGM Grand, Greektown, and Motor City Casino all began allowing sports bets onsite.
-Michigan Governor Gretchen Whitmer signed sports betting into law with the passing of H4311 and S4916 on December 20, 2019.
+Detroit casinos MGM Grand, Greektown and Motor City Casino all began allowing sports bets onsite.
+Michigan Gov. Gretchen Whitmer signed sports betting into law with the passing of H4311 and S4916 on Dec.
+20, 2019.
 Online betting is expected to be available by the end of 2020.

 DraftKings, a former daily fantasy sports platform, is already one of the premier sportsbook operators in the U.S. They have one of the biggest userbases, and they've since massive growth over the last two years thanks to their sleek app and tech, along with fair odds and good user experience.
 They operate in the most states among sportsbooks and will certainly be a big player in the Michigan market when it launches online betting.

-They've partnered with Bay Mills Resort & Casino to offer online betting in Michigan, which we expect will launch in late 2020 or early 2021.
+They've partnered with Bay Mills Resort & Casino to offer online betting in Michigan.
 In fact, they're already starting to accept registrations for accounts, and they're giving away $100 to any user who signs up ahead of the launch date.

 From DraftKings' press release about launching in Michigan:

 “Through a commitment to provide customers with a premier sports betting experience, DraftKings is happy to partner with Bay Mills Resort & Casino,” said Ezra Kucharz, DraftKings’ Chief Business Officer.
-“The Great Lakes State presents a number of gaming opportunities and we look forward to collaborating with Bay Mills to provide residents with the best-in-class experience DraftKings is known for.”
+“The Great Lakes State presents several gaming opportunities and we look forward to collaborating with Bay Mills to provide residents with the best-in-class experience DraftKings is known for.”

 PointsBet, one of our top-rated sportsbooks, is geared up to launch in Michigan.
 PointsBet has partnered with the Lac Vieux Desert Band of Lake Superior Chippewa Indians, known as the LVD.
 They'll work together to offer online and mobile sports wagering services via LVD's online licenses.
-They're in it for the long haul, too-the initial term of the agreement is twenty years.
+They're in it for the long haul, too — the initial term of the agreement is 20 years.